maoberlehner/markus-oberlehner-net/content/blog/integration-testing-vue-container-components-with-cypress.md

 });
 ```

 Above you can see our first Integration Test for the rather simple `ProductTeaserContainer` component.
 Let's walk through it step by step.
 In the first line you can see that we import three helper functions `mount()`, `run()` and `setup()`.
-If you're interested in the implementation of those, you can [checkout the GitHub repository of this article](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components/blob/master/test/utils.js) to take a closer look.
+If you're interested in the implementation of those, you can [check out the GitHub repository of this article](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components/blob/master/test/utils.js) to take a closer look.

 In the callback function of the `setup()` method, we import and mount the component which we want to test.
 Next we call the `run()` utility with a callback function which takes a `context` object as its only parameter. **We can later pass different contexts to our Integration Tests when we reuse them in our acceptance tests.
 If no context is passed the name of the component is used as the default value for the `url` property.** This is because we've configured the Vue CLI to run in multi-page mode and we use the name of the component under test as the URL for the generated page.